 So go find a friend!

 Got your friend?
 Okay, let’s get into it.

 Step 1: Have your horse stand squarely in an area with some room around him or her.
-You want your horse in a neutral position.
+You want your horse in a neutral position and on level ground.

-Step 2: Stand on the horse’s left next to their and have your helper stand on the horse’s left by their hind leg.
+Step 2: Stand on the horse’s left by their front leg and have your helper stand on the horse’s left by their hind leg.

-Step 4: Make sure the measuring tape runs along the horse’s side closely.
+Step 4: Make sure the measuring tape runs along the horse’s side closely, and keep the tape pulled tight.
 Bring the end of the measuring tape to the point of your horse’s rump where it meets the tail such that it runs parallel to the ground in a straight line.

-Blankets generally have two different types of sizing depending whether they are American or European made—much like human sizes!
-American sizes go by 2 inch increments whereas European sizes are by 3.
+Blankets generally have two different types of sizing depending on whether they are American or European made—much like human sizes!
+American sizes go by 2-inch increments whereas European sizes go up by 3.

 Regardless of what make you get, unless your measurement falls precisely on a size, you want to go ONE UP to the closest available size.

 If you are planning on layering the blanket with another blanket or draping it over a saddle (a dress sheet) for competition arenas, then you want to go a size higher.

 Note that some companies will have sheets that run slightly big or small, just like people’s clothing brands.
 But this measuring technique will get you very close to most of their measurements.